greerso/ethminer-progpow/README.md

 > Ethereum miner with OpenCL, CUDA and stratum support

 **Ethminer** is an Ethash/ProgPoW GPU mining worker: with ethminer you can mine every coin which relies on an Ethash Proof of Work thus including Ethereum, Ethereum Classic, Metaverse, Musicoin, Ellaism, Pirl, Expanse and others.
-This is the actively maintained version of ethminer.
+This is **NOT** the actively maintained version of ethminer.
 It originates from [cpp-ethereum] project (where GPU mining has been discontinued) and builds on the improvements made in [Genoil's fork].
 See [FAQ](#faq) for more details.

 ## Features